get involved

 Frequently Asked Questions

 • Yes!
-We value the perspective of our partners, both as service providers working closely with individuals in our community and as active participants in our grantmaking processes.
+We value the perspective of our partners, both as service providers working closely with individuals in our community and as active participants in our grant-making processes.
 We require that all committee members declare conflicts of interest and recuse themselves from any discussions that may benefit their specific organization.

 • People living in rural communities, especially in East or South Lane County